 - Acute, chronic or intermittent diarrhea.
 Stools are foul-smelling, often yellowish, foamy/frothy and greasy

 - Vomiting (occasionally)

-Cats: There are a number of medications which may be used to treat clinically affected cats, however, no drugs been approved for treatment of giardia in cats in the USA.
+Cats: There are a number of medications that may be used to treat clinically affected cats, however, no drugs been approved for the treatment of giardia in cats in the USA.

 People: Drink plenty of fluids to avoid dehydration.
 In some cases, antibiotics will be prescribed.

 Cryptosporidiosis (or crypto) is the name of a protozoal infection affecting the small intestine and sometimes the respiratory tract of affected hosts.
 It is caused by single-celled parasites of the genus Cryptosporidium which infects a wide variety of vertebrates including cats, dogs, humans, horses, and livestock.